daleUrquhart/Monopoly/README.md

   - Cover a breadth of scenarios, but dont clutter the readme
   - Also move these notes and organzie better in a BUGLOG.md

-### (TODO) Properly structure in a MVC design
+### (Done) Properly structure in a MVC design
+  - Addressed in decoupling and encapsulation efforts

   - Structure
     - So far I have just been coping with what I came back to after having made the hurried development a year ago
   - Implment a MVC restructure once all logic is functioning i will jsut have to cut and paste so i will do the grand migration once all known concerns are addressed
   - Hoping to structure it like the TEMS project

-### (TODO) Charging the wrong player in some instances
+### (Done) Charging the wrong player in some instances
+  - Issue addressed in roll decoupling and event handling refactoring
   - Something is off with turn balance display, havent traced yet to see what.
 Possibly performing payments on next player instead of current in some
     - TODO
     - Deffinetly charging next player. processNextTurn() calls advanceTurn() but processNextTurn is called before payments are made in turn handling, this causes next player to make any payments handled in a showAck that results in a player.pay() (Ex: Pay bail)